 “Hitler was indirectly responsible for opening the doors of Hollywood for me,” he later wrote.

-Enter Harry Cohn, the studio head of Columbia Picture.
+Enter Harry Cohn, the studio head of Columbia Pictures.
 Cohn was known for his big bulldozer personality which intimidated most anyone who worked for him.
 Thankfully though, Cohn and Castle hit it off.
 He was hired, and the up-and-coming director was able to learn about the movie business as a result.

-Castle began directing “B” pictures before realizing that his ticket to bigger things lied in developing his own projects, which lead to his leaving Columbia.
+Castle began directing “B” pictures before realizing that his ticket to bigger things lay in developing his own projects, which lead to his leaving Columbia.
 The buzz around 1955’s Diabolique stirred Castle to look for a similar property that could spook audiences.

-Macabe, based on The Marble Forest, was that property.
+Macabre, based on The Marble Forest, was that property.
 The low-budget film was shot in approximately a week.
 Castle wagered almost everything he had on this movie and needed it to be a success.